sapegin/washingcode-book/manuscript/120_Linting.md

 ### Prefer to have too few linter rules than too many

-It’s a good idea to start with recommended configs (like ESLint’s `eslint:recommended`) and add only rules that are important for the team.
+It’s a good idea to start with recommended configs and add only rules that are important for the team.
 The road to hell is paved with useless linter rules.

 For example, the most minimal ESLint config could look like this: